Jack Burnham: Work as a writer

 Jack Burnham worked as a writer, and in the 1960s and 1970s made important contributions as an art theorist, critic and curator in the field of systems art.
 In systems art the concept and ideas of process related systems and systems theory are involved in the work to take precedence over traditional aesthetic object related and material concerns.
 Burnham named Systems art in the 1968 Artforum article "System Esthetics": "He had investigated the effects of science and technology on the sculpture of this century, and saw a dramatic contrast between the handling of the place-oriented object sculpture and the extreme mobility of Systems sculpture".

 In 1970, he curated the exhibition at the Jewish Museum, "Software – Information Technology: Its New Meaning for Art".
 The exhibition included work by Agnes Denes, Hans Haacke, Nam June Paik and others.
 The exhibition is considered one of the most important on the history of technology and art, and a precursor to contemporary digital art.

 Burnham was the Associate editor of Arts Magazine between the years 1968 and 1970; he also published many articles in the magazine.
-From 1971–1973 he wrote for ARTFORUM magazine as a contributing editor.
+From 1971 to 1973 he wrote for ARTFORUM magazine as a contributing editor.

 In 1973, Burnham was awarded a fellowship from the John Simon Guggenheim Memorial Foundation to study the alchemical symbolism used in Marcel Duchamp's art.
 Following that, he continued to apply Kabbalistic interpretations of art thoroughout his life, and taught it as an art critical method at the University of Maryland.
 As an art historian Burnham argued that aesthetics must be held to new criteria; for example, he believed that art went beyond pure visual pleasure, or the art object's function in the gallery marketplace.
 He suggested that art and aesthetics were relavatory, and that art could operate as an "information-processing device", similar to machines or ritual, and that artworks could function as an apparatus between natural phenomena and cultural phenomena.